bjelefano/CSC427Winter2022-MetasploitAssignment/README.md

     sh makeVM.sh
 The virtual machine is now ready to be imported into VirtualBox!

-Refer to the handout for further instructions.
+Refer to the [Metasploit lab handout](https://github.com/bjelefano/CSC427Winter2022-MetasploitLab/blob/main/CSC427_Lab_Instructions.pdf) for setup instructions, and fill out the handout in this repo accordingly.